Coupled-wire descriptions of unconventional quantum states in twisted nanostructures: Introduction

-More recently, this coupled-wire description has found renewed relevance in \moire materials formed by twisted van der Waals heterostructures.\cite{Andrei:2020,Balents:2020,Andrei:2021,Kennes:2021} The realization of magic-angle twisted bilayer graphene highlighted the dramatic role of \moire superlattices in generating flat bands and strong correlation effects.\cite{Cao:2018a,Cao:2018b} However, an alternative and conceptually distinct route to strong correlations has also emerged in twisted layered structures: the formation of extended domain-wall networks separating locally distinct stacking domains.\cite{San-Jose:2013,Alden:2013,Carr:2018,Covaci:2018,Efimkin:2018,Huang:2018,Ramires:2018,Rickhaus:2018,Carr:2019,Xu:2019,Yoo:2019,Fleischmann:2020,Hou:2020,Tsim:2020,Walet:2020,Verbakel:2021,Mondal:2023,Wittig:2023,Wang:2024} Along these domain walls, electronic states are spatially confined and effectively one-dimensional, forming a natural realization of quantum wire networks embedded in two dimensions.
+More recently, this coupled-wire description has found renewed relevance in \moire materials formed by twisted van der Waals heterostructures.\cite{Andrei:2020,Balents:2020,Andrei:2021,Kennes:2021} The realization of magic-angle twisted bilayer graphene highlighted the dramatic role of \moire superlattices in generating flat bands and strong correlation effects.\cite{Cao:2018a,Cao:2018b} However, beyond flat-band formation, twisted layered structures also provide an alternative and conceptually distinct route to strong correlations through dimensional reduction.
+In particular, twisted multilayers tend to form locally preferred stacking domains separated by narrow domain walls.\cite{San-Jose:2013,Alden:2013,Carr:2018,Covaci:2018,Efimkin:2018,Huang:2018,Ramires:2018,Rickhaus:2018,Carr:2019,Xu:2019,Yoo:2019,Fleischmann:2020,Hou:2020,Tsim:2020,Walet:2020,Verbakel:2021,Mondal:2023,Wittig:2023,Wang:2024} A particularly important setting is small-angle twisted bilayer graphene under an interlayer bias, where the low-energy electronic states in neighboring AB- and BA-stacking regions can be described by massive Dirac cones, with the sign of the Dirac mass determined by the local stacking configuration.
+As a result, the boundaries between these regions, namely the domain walls, support gapless one-dimensional modes.\cite{San-Jose:2013,Carr:2018,Efimkin:2018} Along these domain walls, electronic states are spatially confined and effectively one-dimensional, forming a natural realization of quantum wire networks.
+As these domain walls proliferate across the \moire pattern, this provides a natural setting in which a two-dimensional \moire system can be recast as a network of coupled one-dimensional channels.

-Importantly, this physics does not rely on fine-tuning to a magic angle nor on formation of global flat bands.
-Instead, correlation effects set in as a consequence of the confinement of carriers into one-dimensional channels, where interactions are intrinsically enhanced and bosonization-based descriptions become appropriate.\cite{Wu:2019,Chou:2019,Chen:2020,Konig:2020,Lee:2021,Hsu:2023,Wang:2024,Chang:2025} From this viewpoint, \moire domain-wall networks provide a highly tunable, nanoscale platform that naturally bridges traditional coupled-wire description and experimentally accessible materials.
-They enable the realization of diverse correlated quantum phenomena, including quantum anomalous Hall states, superconductivity, charge density waves, disorder-induced Anderson insulation and spin helix phases, within a single, geometrically controlled framework.
+Importantly, the realization of quantum wire networks in twisted nanostructures does not rely on fine-tuning to a magic angle nor on the formation of global flat bands.
+Instead, correlation effects set in as a consequence of the confinement of carriers into one-dimensional channels, where interactions are intrinsically enhanced and bosonization-based descriptions become appropriate.\cite{Wu:2019,Chou:2019,Chen:2020,Konig:2020,Lee:2021,Hsu:2023,Wang:2024,Chang:2025} From this viewpoint, \moire domain wall networks provide a highly tunable, nanoscale platform that naturally bridges traditional coupled-wire description and experimentally accessible materials.
+They enable the realization of diverse correlated quantum phenomena, including quantum anomalous Hall states, superconductivity, charge density waves, disorder-induced Anderson insulating and spin helix phases, within a single, geometrically controlled framework.